 When on an excavation mission, termites often leave a thin layer of wood intact.
 Audible tapping can be heard in heavily infested areas.
 The noises come from workers tapping their heads on the wood to signal the rest of the colony.
 The continuous transfer of the signal to the rest of the termite population often increases the sound hence the reason why it can sometimes be heard.

 Have some of these signs?
 Not to worry, Terminix will take care of you and your family.
 Start by scheduling your free inspection today.
-One of our qualified Terminix agents will inspect and treat and if termites are found.
-All our plans are backed by the Ultimate Protection Guarantee, click here to learn more about our termite control services!
+One of our qualified Terminix agents will inspect and treat if termites are found.
+All of our plans are backed by the Ultimate Protection Guarantee, click here to learn more about our termite control services!